sassoftware/model-management-resources/README.md

   * Register, organize, and manage models within a common model repository.
   * Retrieve a list of publishing destinations and published models
   * Retrieve information about a publishing destination or published model.
+  * Create, update, and delete publishing destinations. _(SAS Viya 2022.1.2 and later)_

 The SAS Viya Models CLI can be downloaded from the [SAS Viya CLI Downloads](https://support.sas.com/downloads/package.htm?pid=2512) page on the SAS Support website.

-Here are the CLIs that are available for use with SAS Model Manager 15.3 on SAS Viya 3.5 and SAS Open Model Manager 1.2:
+Here are the CLIs that are available for use with SAS Model Manager 15.3 or later on SAS Viya 3.5:

 * SAS Model Repository CLI - enables you to register, organize, and manage models within a common model repository.
 * SAS Model Publish CLI - enables you to retrieve a list of publishing destinations and published objects (such as models), as well as information about a destination or published model.

 The CLIs can be downloaded from the [SAS Model Manager Downloads](https://support.sas.com/downloads/browse.htm?fil=&cat=557) page on the SAS Support website.

-## Startup Script for SAS Open Model Manager
-The run_docker_container script in the [runOpenMM](runOpenMM/) directory launches the SAS Open Model Manager container.

-For information about deploying the container, see [SAS Open Model Manager 1.2 for Containers: Deployment Guide](http://documentation.sas.com/?docsetId=dplymdlmgmt0phy0dkr&docsetTarget=titlepage.htm&docsetVersion=1.2&locale=en).

-## Addons
+## Configuration
-The [addons](addons/) directory contains how-to information for administration and customization tasks.
+The [configuration](configuration/) directory contains how-to information for administration and customization tasks.

 ## Contributing
 We welcome your contributions!
 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to submit contributions to this project.